 - If you’ve had authentic salsa verde, you’ve had tomatillos.

-Your veggies are going to look like a hot mess when they come out from under the broiler, but don’t worry, it gets better from here!
+- Your veggies are going to look like a hot mess when they come out from under the broiler, but boy are they flavorful!

 - The number one rule of gazpacho is to serve it ice cold.
 In Spain you’ll sometimes get a little bowl with an ice cube in the middle!